 "Once they get used to being fed by humans, they become habituated to humans and even display hyper-aggression if they are not given food."

-On the other hand, the swans of Venice don't mind.
-Nor the dolphins.
+On the other hand, the goats in Wales don't mind.
 And, as more countries ground their citizens, experts suggest animals will take full advantage.

-"I've seen what's happened in Venice and we've been thinking about what that means in the UK as well for wildlife," Martin Fowlie, media manager for the Royal Society for the Protection of Birds, tells Express.
+"I've seen what's happened in [other cities] and we've been thinking about what that means in the UK as well for wildlife," Martin Fowlie, media manager for the Royal Society for the Protection of Birds, tells Express.

 "Since World War 2, UK wildlife has been in general decline, there are some species doing better, but on the whole, the majority of species have been doing less well."

 But the hushing of cities and towns and countrysides, he adds, may not only benefit animals.
 Humans too may soon emerge from their homes with a new understanding of their relationship with the natural world.
 We might even look to preserve that kind of peace.